10 Key Sustainability Challenges to Tackle

 Social inequality and economic disparity hinder sustainable development and social progress.

-Advancing the United Nations Sustainable Development Goals (SDGs) to address poverty, hunger, inequality, and social justice remains crucial in 2025.
+Advancing the United Nations Sustainable Development Goals (SDGs) to address poverty, hunger, inequality, and social justice remains crucial.

 This includes promoting inclusive growth that benefits all, reducing inequality, and creating opportunities for marginalised communities.